kegomimu/bulma-switch/README.md

 ## Usage

-1. Include ˋulma-switch.cssˋ in your webpage
+1. Include `bulma-switch.css` in your webpage
 2. Use it like below:

 ### Default switch